 Our site has not been adopted by the local authority, Cheshire East Council.
 We regularly have potholes appearing in our roads.
-These are repaired by our maintenance staff but ideally, we need to get all our roads resurfaced.
+These are temporarily repaired by our Site Caretaker or contractors but ideally, we need to get all our roads resurfaced.
 This will cost a considerable amount of money.

 We are also responsible for the water supply pipes.
-There is only one meter for all the residential homes and the nursery, with separate meters for the other commercial property.
+There is only one meter for all the residential homes, the former office and the nursery, with separate meters for the other commercial property.
 The water utility company is only responsible for pipework up to this meter but beyond it is our responsibility.
-Fairly frequently, we do have burst pipes and these are repaired.
+We do have burst pipes to repair or overflows due to high volumes and blockages which are cleared.